openstreetmap/osmdbt/man/osmdbt-create-diff.md

 writes them out as gzipped OSM change file (`.osc.gz`).
 It also creates an updated state.txt file.

+Data in the log file will always be ordered by object type, id, and version before the diff is written out so the input order in the log(s) file does not matter.

 The sequence of actions in detail:

 1. Create `RUN_DIR/osmdbt-create-diff.pid`.
 If the file already exists,